jonnylamb/gente/README.md

 Bob Hawke=Australia/Sydney
 ```

-A data file is shipped and installed, into `$prefix/share/gente/data.txt`.
+A data file is shipped and installed into `$prefix/share/gente/data.txt`.
 This is just for testing as its contents are a joke.
 You can use
 your own key file by putting it in `~/.config/gente/` ensuring it too
 is called `data.txt`.
 This will override the installed test data file.